How to Chalk Paint Furniture White

 Replace the Hardware

-A good stain-blocking primer will also help you get better coverage, meaning you won’t have to paint as many coats of paint after you prime.
+Before applying the new color, it is important to prime your piece first.
+This will help block stains that may bleed through and ruin the finished product.
+A good stain blocking primer will also help you get better coverage, meaning you won’t have to apply as many coats of color after you apply it.

-Caulk Cracks and Seams
+Caulking Cracks and Seams

 Make sure to use paintable caulk and wipe off the excess with a damp rag before leaving it to dry.
 Usually, after 30 minutes, you can paint over the caulk, so it doesn’t have to hold you up for long.

-Sand Between Coats of Paint
+Sanding Between Coats

 Sanding between coats of paint and primer will help create a smooth finish on the final product.
-I like to use 220-grit sandpaper for this, but you can use 320 or 400-grit sandpaper.
+I like to use 220 grit sandpaper for this, but you can use 320 or 400 grit sandpaper.

 When applying polyurethane topcoat, it is best to spray it on in light coats instead of brushing it on in order to prevent putting too much on at once, which can cause your waterbased polyurethane to look yellow.

-Use an All-In-One Paint Instead
+Using an All-In-One Paint Instead

 Check out our list of the best all-in-one paints for furniture in this post!
 One of the best options is Heirloom Traditions Paint and here’s my Heirloom Traditions All In One Paint review to learn more about it.
 Here are the best white paint for furniture for more options.

 Chalk painting furniture white doesn’t have to be difficult!
 With these simple steps, you can create beautiful results quickly and easily!
-Happy painting!

 More Chalk Painted Makeovers